Skip to content

 --restart=unless-stopped \

--e APP_GLOBAL_SECRET=your_secret \ # Be careful not to leak Master's secret, client and server are generated through Master
+-e APP_GLOBAL_SECRET=your_secret \ # Master's secret, do not leak, client and server secrets are generated by Master

 -e MASTER_RPC_HOST=0.0.0.0 \ # Change this to your server's external IP